 I just can't.

-Something about uh I I love the the beef tallow French fries, I swear I don't know anybody can get that stuff and use it at home.
+I swear, I don't know anybody who can get that stuff and use it at home.

 McDonald's gave it up.

-The one you you know the signifying factor in their French fries, their signature factor.
+The one The signifying factor in their french fries, their signature factor.

-Chick-fil-A had a customer base that came out in total support, as did uh Scott Walker's voters, and as as did you know when Occupy Wall Street showed up someplace, Tea Party showed up and and and opposed them.
+Chick-fil-A had a customer base that came out in total support, as did Scott Walker's voters, and as did when Occupy Wall Street showed up someplace, Tea Party showed up and opposed them.

-Uh why, in your case, your example, McDonald's didn't take the example or see it uh at Chick-fil-A.
+Why, in your case, your example, McDonald's didn't take the example or see it at Chick-fil-A.

 And that probably wouldn't make much sense.

-But it clearly was an example to be seen and uh and and learned from.
+But it clearly was an example to be seen and learned from.

-You just they don't understand that these health Nazis are not about improving McDonald's because they want to eat, they don't want to eat there.
+You just, they don't understand that these health Nazis are not about improving McDonald's because they don't want to eat there.

 They want to shut the place down.

-New York Times is happy as they could be.
+New York Times, happy as it could be.

 New York Times ecstatic.

-The McDonald's corporation plans to issue an apology and pay 10 million dollars to vegetarian and religious groups for using beef flavoring in its French fries.
+The McDonald's Corporation plans to issue an apology and pay $10 million to vegetarian and religious groups for using beef flavoring in its French fries.

 The action's part of a proposed settlement of lawsuits charging that the company misled consumers.